 Associate Professor of Economics, Universidad de los Andes, Bogotá

 Leopoldo Fergusson is Associate Professor of Economics at Universidad de los Andes in Bogotá, Colombia.
 Fergusson earned his PhD in Economics from M.I.T. in 2011 and a B.A and M.A in Economics from Universidad de los Andes in 2002 and 2003, respectively.
 His main research interests are in political economy and development economics.
 In particular, the relation between political and economic institutions and economic performance, the consequences of mass media in politics and economic policy, the political roots and consequences of violent conflict, and the economics and politics of electoral fraud and clientelism.
-Much of his current work revolves around the political economy of state capacity, seeking to understand the political underpinnings of persistent state weakness.

 Recent work by Leopoldo Fergusson

 Population surges tend to cause conflict and competition for resources if unaccompanied by productivity growth and unmediated by strong institutions

 Top-down strategies that prioritise military objectives may fail to develop, or even lead to the deterioration of, other crucial state capacities